13zebras/about-tom/README.md

 All of the above help explains why the entire crypto industry has such massive appeal for me.
 It is open to everyone!
 I see it as a movement that can bring opportunities to people and places that have had none, and unite people from all over the world who wish to create profound changes for the betterment of all.

+Please have a look at the rest of my github to see examples of code I've written and projects I've devoted time to creating.
 Thanks for reading!
-Peace, WAGMI
+Peace...
+WAGMI... _Tom_

 ### Resume